 There was no limit to the number of object types, record numbers, or cases available for use.
 The application tracked tasks, employees, products, plans, and workouts.
 Typical fields used by small businesses may have included text, numbers, dates, Google contacts, attached files, voice records, time tracking, and signatures.
 Transpose has supported 30 different field types.

 Transpose offered numerous features allowing users to manipulate data in a variety of ways: data visualizations and discovery, sharing records with teammates or outside users, smart search and filters, and embedding records on external sites.
 Many other features were available.

 Solr, an Apache platform, performs searches.
 Custom plugins made the search accurate, and Apache’s Pika attached .pdf or .doc files.
 By entering an email, external services could find pertinent information regarding that person, and a third-party library recognized voice records and used them for searches.

 By specifying a structure, filtering was possible using any field.
 For example, finding clients who registered in a specific date range or had a status assigned was filterable.
 Each template offered different filter options.

 We built a Kanban view where users could select a field, then view it as columns.
 This made it easy to follow any sales process, project progress, etc. Editing records was simple with the drag-and-drop on Kanban view.

 The calendar view was set up similar to the Kanban.

 Data viewed in a preformatted table.

-Others people could share in the use of templates and records within the system.
+Other people could share in the use of templates and records within the system.
 Administrators could specify a permission level for each invited user.
-Read only, read+write, write only, and administration options were available.
-A customer could establish a write only access file if he required certain security for a questionnaire filled out by employees.
+Read-only, read+write, write-only, and administration options were available.
+A customer could establish a write-only access file if he required certain security for a questionnaire filled out by employees.
 Embedded public templates built into an external application allowed visitors access and the ability to fill in fields.